jonasmcferreira/adventures/docs/grimherald/grimherald.md

 ---
 ## Experience and levelling

-In Grimdark, characters level up when the GM says they do.
+In Grim Herald, characters level up when the GM says they do.

 Experience points (XP) are awarded entirely at the GM’s discretion.
 How the GM awards XP will incentivize certain behaviors: